Reynard Motorsport: Bankruptcy

 Following an aborted IPO on the New York Stock Exchange and the costly purchase of Riley & Scott, the company was bankrupted in February 2002.
 Around 120 jobs were lost.

 In 2002, the assets were distributed among three buyers.
 BAR acquired the buildings at Brackley and the Advantage CFD aerodynamics engineering business.
-International Racing Management of Guildford acquired the Formula Nippon and sports car racing operations, with the sports cars being licensed Zytek Engineering for construction.
+International Racing Management of Guildford acquired the Formula Nippon and sports car racing operations, with the sports cars being licensed to Zytek Engineering for construction.
 Walker Racing, a team in the Champ Car World Series, acquired the rights to the Champ Car chassis.
-Finally, Walker Racing sold these package to a business man in Ecuador, Alex Salazar, who tried to recreate a series in Ecuador, without success.
-He is the final owner of the package.
+Walker Racing in turn sold these to a business man in Ecuador, Alex Salazar, who tried to launch a series in Ecuador, without success.

-Derivatives of the Reynard 2KQ and its 01Q upgraded continued to be race and later upgraded by teams such as ProTran and Nasamax.
+Derivatives of the Reynard 2KQ and its 01Q upgraded continued to be raced and later upgraded by teams such as ProTran and Nasamax.
 The unfinished Reynard 02S became hugely successful when RN Motorsport took over the car as a DBA4 03S, followed by Zytek Engineering offering a variant termed the 04S, while Creation Autosportif offered their own variant known as the CA06/H, which continued to race until 2009.

 The Grand Prix Masters car is essentially a development of the last generation of Reynard Champ Car chassis, although fitted with slightly different bodywork and a larger normally aspirated Cosworth V8 engine.

 Adrian Reynard commented, "It is the worst day of my business life and in the history of the company.
 Reynard has had so much success over the last three decades and I'm devastated that it has ended this way, but we had no choice."

-Some senior employees went on to start up new motorsport businesses, notably Simon Dowson with Delta Motorsport, Kieron Salter with KW Motorsport and Sales Manager James Linton took over Swift Racing Cars.
-KWM supplied a range of engineering consultancy services in Champ Car and Le Mans Series including the design of the Nasamax, Protran and Creation Autosportif chassis that are based on Reynard's original products.
+Some senior employees went on to start up new motorsport businesses, notably Simon Dowson with Delta Motorsport, Kieron Salter with KW Motorsport and sales manager James Linton took over Swift Racing Cars.
+KWM supplied a range of engineering consultancy services in Champ Car and the Le Mans Series including the design of the Nasamax, Protran and Creation Autosportif chassis that are based on Reynard's original products.
 Delta Motorsport were responsible for the design and construction of the Grand Prix Masters chassis.